 Salford Firsts Sculpture

-There is also a dog cocking its leg against the lamp-post in tribute to Salford artist, Harold Riley and his famous sketches of dogs.
+- A dog cocking its leg against the lamp post is a tribute to Salford artist Harold Riley and his famous sketches of dogs.

 - Messages and sayings from famous Salfordians also adorn the sculpture, including poet John Cooper Clark, musicians Graham Nash and Peter Hook (Hooky) and actor Albert Finney.